Montana Master Naturalist Volunteer Service Opportunities

 Blackfoot Challenge, Ovando. www.blackfootchallenge.org

-Volunteer opportunities: Educate on topics such as conserving water and habitat in the Blackfood Watershed.
+Volunteer opportunities: Serve on one of several committees, educate on topics such as conserving water and habitat in the Blackfoot Watershed.

 Clark Fork Watershed Education Network, Missoula/Butte. www.cfwep.org

-Volunteer opportunities: Organize and carry out field trips and educational events, mentor students, and develop research and monitoring programs for participating schools.
+Volunteer opportunities: CFWEP volunteers have the opportunity to work directly with students and teachers in the Upper Clark Fork Basin.
+Volunteers help run field trips and educational events, mentor students, and develop research and monitoring programs for participating schools.

 Contact: Jim Shelden, President, at 406.728.1860 or james.shelden@bresnan.net